The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 But the good news is that tyres contain rubber, steel and textiles that can be turned into useful products such as soft fall surfaces (playgrounds for children), artificial turf, industrial and commercial flooring, and conveyor belts.

 To help the environment, please bring your unwanted tyres to the Albury Waste Management Centre.
-Charges apply.
+The first two are free of charge, for more charges apply.

 Clean fill keyboard_arrow_right